 Old shoes beyond repair?
 Bring them to the TreadLightly shoe recycling drop off box.
 This new national recycling initiative is working closely with Australia’s top sporting and active lifestyle brands to recycle unwanted sports and active lifestyle shoes to give them new life as useful products like retail flooring, anti-fatigue mats, gym and playground surfaces.
 By giving consumers, retailers and manufacturers the means to take real action, they are providing a local solution to the global waste problem and making it easier than ever before for us all to tread lightly.

 Accepted shoes only: Athletic Lifestyle Shoes, Any Sports Branded Shoes, Thongs And Slides, Football Boots, Leather Sports Shoes, Hiking Boots, Sneakers, Runners, Golf Shoes, Gumboots.
 Visit their website to find out what is not accepted.

 Food and Drink

 Our awesome food vendors encourage visitors to remember BYO clean containers to collect their tasty meals in.
 Bring along your reusable cutlery and cloth serviettes for a truly zero waste experience.

-The Corner Store Network Coffee Van will provide festival goers with cups of their ethical and environmental coffee alongside other drinks and treats.
-BYO clean cups and containers encouraged.
+The Corner Store Network Coffee Van will provide festival goers with cups of their ethical and environmental coffee alongside other beverages.
+BYO clean cups encouraged.

 The Kynd Butcher will have you sorted for your Plant Based needs!
-Showcasing alternate and wholefood burgers and sausages, alongside veggie patties, zucchini sliders and falafels.
+Showcasing alternate and wholefood burgers and sausages, alongside veggie patties, and zucchini sliders.
 They’ll have your taste buds satisfied.